Tools

 For example:

-RTL makes very good use of accessible attributes, these attributes are (but not limited to): role, title, aria-label, alt.
+RTL makes very good use of accessible attributes, these attributes are (but not limited to): name

-HTML elements have implicit roles, so the majority of ink components have their respective accessible role defined, and you can find them through code inspection.
+HTML elements have implicit roles, which means most ink components already have their respective accessible roles defined.

-If you can't find the component's role, want help with your testing, or want to let us know we forgot to add a proper role to a component, reach out to the #ink channel
+If you can't find a component's role, need help with testing, or want to let us know there's no way to select a specific element, reach out to the #ink channel.

-To use these attributes you can use, for example:
+Beyond roles, to select these other attributes you can use, for example:

-In order to properly select the component you need to add options to your query, specifically, the component's name:
+In order to properly select the specific component, you need to add options to your query, for example, the component's name

 Selecting the first input: